40 Best Things to Do on Hawaiʻi Island (The Big Island)

 Distance (Roundtrip): 4.8 miles / 7.7 km

-This is because the Hāʻena, also known as Shipman Beach, is surrounded by private property, meaning that the only way to visit the secluded black sand beach is by hiking the 2.4-mile (3.9 km) Puna Trail in Keaʻau.
+Rather, Hāʻena Beach, also known as Shipman Beach, is so secluded because it’s entirely surrounded by private property.
+This means that the only way to visit the black sand beach is by hiking the 2.4-mile (3.9 km) Puna Trail in Keaʻau.

 Read My Separate Post: Puna Trail

-27. Nector Cafe (Hilo)
+27. Nector Café (Hilo)

-Whether you’re looking for an early morning coffee or ice cream on a hot day, the Nector Cafe in downtown Hilo is a great all-in-one coffee, ice cream, and dessert shop located right in the storefronts along Hilo Bay.
+Whether you’re looking for an early morning coffee or ice cream on a hot day, the Nector Café in downtown Hilo is a great all-in-one coffee, ice cream, and dessert shop located right in the storefronts along Hilo Bay.

-Yelp: Nector Cafe
+Yelp: Nector Café

 28. Kaūmana Trail